digital-fabric/polyphony/README.md

 ## Features

 - **Full-blown, integrated, high-performance HTTP 1 / HTTP 2 / WebSocket server
-  with TLS/SSL termination and automatic ALPN protocol selection**.
+  with TLS/SSL termination, automatic ALPN protocol selection, and body streaming**.
 - Co-operative scheduling of concurrent tasks using Ruby fibers.
 - High-performance event reactor for handling I/O events and timers.
 - Natural, sequential programming style that makes it easy to reason about